Fight for Sight is the eye charity leading the way in pioneering sight loss research

 Professor M Francesca Cordeiro 3

-Professor M Francesca Cordeiro, is a clinician scientist at UCL Institute of Ophthalmology and the Western Eye Hospital, Imperial College Healthcare NHS Trust in London.
-She is Director of the Clinical Trials Research Unit, Chairman of ICORG (Imperial College Ophthalmic Research Group) and Head of Academic Ophthalmology Imperial College London.
+Professor M Francesca Cordeiro, is Professor of Ophthalmology at Imperial College London and the Western Eye Hospital, Imperial College Healthcare NHS Trust, and a clinician scientist at UCL Institute of Ophthalmology.
+She is Chairman of ICORG (Imperial College Ophthalmic Research Group) and Director of the ICORG Clinical Trials Research Unit.
 Her research is mainly funded through the Wellcome Trust, and is focused on novel and translational approaches to retinal and neurodegenerative diseases.
 She serves on a number of international committees including the European Glaucoma Society, EVICRnet and EVER, and is on the Editorial Board of various journals including Investigative Ophthalmology, Experimental Eye Research, Ophthalmic Research and Scientifica.

 Ms Fiona Hathorn 1,4